 Ice 'n Cake

 Ice 'n Cake epitomizes all that is The Shops at Don Mills .
-The dessert and gelato shop--which will be celebrating its one-year anniversary this July--is ostentatiously spacious, bright and boldly designed, with an unapologetic patio-centric attitude.
+The dessert and gelato shop is ostentatiously spacious, bright and boldly designed, with an unapologetic patio-centric attitude.

 "See out there?" owner Sue says, pointing out the window to a gated area just beyond Ice 'n Cake's patio.
 "In the winter, that's a skating rink.
 Our patio totally changes in the winter; it's heated, and there are couches and blankets so parents can warm up with a hot chocolate or something and watch their kids skate."

 The patio has now transitioned back to "summer" mode with tables and chairs, but Sue says no matter what the weather, people are still keen on gelato.
 "Obviously we hope it will pick up when it gets a little warmer and there are more people walking around," she says.
 "But even in December, we had people asking for gelato."

 Gelato is clearly Ice 'n Cake's main focus.
 Sue studied the art of gelato-making in Italy (where else?) after completing a pastry course at George Brown College.

 She opened Ice 'n Cake along with her husband and another couple, pooling together their various building, marketing, and print design expertise.

 But the gelato is left to Sue, who says she uses only natural ingredients to create her more-than 100 flavours, which are all prepared on location.